HexoCraft/dependency-manager-relocator/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 DMRelocator downloads java dependencies from url or repository, then relocate them using [jar-relocator](https://github.com/lucko/jar-relocator) like you would do whith the maven-shade-plugin.
-This way, it prevent from creating "uber" jar file.
+This way, it prevents from creating "uber" jar file.

+**Dependency Manager Relocator** can be used to relocate any libraries from any repositories.
+It can be a release version of your favorite library or a snapshot version.
+In case of snapshot version, Dependency Manager Relocator will always check that you use the latest updated snapshot version.

 ## Usage